Faithless elector

 In the United States Electoral College, a faithless elector is an elector who does not vote for the candidates for U.S. President and U.S. Vice President for whom the elector had pledged to vote, and instead votes for another person for one or both offices or abstains from voting.
-As part of United States presidential elections, each state selects the method by which its electors are to be selected, which in modern times has been based on a popular vote in most states, and generally requires its electors to have pledged to vote for the candidates of their party if appointed.
-A pledged elector is only considered a faithless elector by breaking their pledge; unpledged electors have no pledge to break.
+As part of United States presidential elections, each state legislates the method by which its electors are to be selected.
+Many states require electors to have pledged to vote for the candidates of their party if appointed.
 The consequences of an elector voting in a way inconsistent with their pledge vary from state to state.

 Electors are typically chosen and nominated by a political party or the party's presidential nominee, and are usually party members with a reputation for high loyalty to the party and its chosen candidate.
 Thus, a faithless elector runs the risk of party censure and political retaliation from their party, as well as potential legal penalties in some states.
 Candidates for electors are nominated by state political parties in the months prior to Election Day.
 In some states, such as Indiana, the electors are nominated in primaries, the same way other candidates are nominated.
 In other states, such as Oklahoma, Virginia, and North Carolina, electors are nominated in party conventions.
-In Pennsylvania, the campaign committee of each candidate names their candidates for elector (an attempt to discourage faithless electors).
-In some states, high-ranking and/or well-known state officials up to and including governors often serve as electors whenever possible (the Constitution prohibits federal officials from acting as electors, but does not restrict state officials from doing so).
+In Pennsylvania, the campaign committee of each candidate names their candidates for elector in an attempt to discourage faithless electors.
+In some states, high-ranking or well-known state officials up to and including governors often serve as electors whenever possible (the Constitution prohibits federal officials from acting as electors, but does not restrict state officials from doing so).
 The parties have generally been successful in keeping their electors faithful, leaving out the rare cases in which a candidate died before the elector was able to cast a vote.